tigerfarm/arduino/ElectricImp/README.md

 #### Reading A Sensor

-Program to read and echo the sensor data: temperature, humidity, and air pressure
+Program to read and echo the sensor data: temperature, humidity, and air pressure.

 Sample output:
 ````